EcoLogistics Self-monitoring tool

 IKI EcoLogistics is a project implemented by ICLEI – Local Governments for Sustainability.
 The ICLEI World Secretariat is responsible for project management and coordination.
 ICLEI South America Secretariat and ICLEI South Asia Secretariat are the implementing partners.
 Despacio, the Smart Freight Centre and the Zaragoza Logistics Center are technical partners for this project.

-The project is supported by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) through the International Climate Initiative (IKI).
+The project is supported by the German Federal Ministry for Economic Affairs and Climate Action (BMWK) through the International Climate Initiative (IKI).

 Read more: www.international-climate-initiative.com